-The third step in the process is to determine the vulnerability of interest features or their component sub-features to operations.
+The third step in the process is to determine the vulnerability of interest features or their component subfeatures to operations.
 This is an integration of sensitivity and exposure.
 Only if a feature is both sensitive and exposed to a human activity will it be considered vulnerable.
 In this context therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
-For example, seagrass beds are highly sensitive to physical loss, through removal which may occur as a result of activities such as coastal development or dredging.
-However, the seagrass beds in the Exe Estuary European marine site are currently only considered moderately vulnerable to such activities, due to the low exposures, their location and existing site management.
+For example, rocky shores with associated boulder and cobble beaches are highly sensitive to physical loss, through removal, which may occur as a result of activities such as coastal development.
 The process of deriving and scoring relative vulnerability is provided in Appendix I.